cheesecrust/arcus-misc/acp-java/README.md

 Compile
 -------

-Modify compile.bash according to your Java setup and run it.
-No Eclipse support or any other IDE for that matter.
+    mvn install
+    mvn compile

 Run
 ---

-Modify run.bash according to your Java setup.
-And use one of the config files as follows.

-    ./run.bash -config config-simple-decinc.txt
+    mvn exec:java -Dexec.args="-config scenario/config-simple-decinc.txt"

 How it works
 ------------

-The main thread creates one or more ArcusClientPool's, and then creates a number of worker threads.
+The  thread creates one or more ArcusClientPool's, and then creates a number of worker threads.
 Each worker thread executes the test code specified in the config file (client_profile).